Osmodium/KingmakerSpeechMod/README.md

 <image>

 #### 5) Book Event text
 When encountering a book event, the text can be played by hovering the text part (it will apply the chosen hover effect) and left-clicking.
+A play button is also available for book event interchapters.
 Historical text also supported.

 <image>